U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 How Much Can Students Save with Expat Tax Benefits?

-Low-Income Students in Low-Tax Countries
+Low-Income Student in a Low-Tax Country

 • Thai tax owed: $0 (below threshold)

-• U.S. tax before FEIE: $600
+• U.S. tax before FEIE: approximately $600

 • U.S. tax after FEIE: $0